jhAman-9/Jobman-Frontend/README.md

 - >Step 1 : Create a _redirects file:

-    In the root of your React project, create a new file named _redirects (without any extension).
+    In the root of your React project (in public folder), create a new file named _redirects (without any extension).
     Add the following line to the _redirects file: bash
     Copy code